It's time to start thinking about your future career and what the University of Sydney can offer.

 If a course has an indicative ATAR, it means that it is a guide only and does not guarantee entry into the course

-Many of our courses have a guaranteed ATAR, meaning if meet the ATAR of that course and have us as your first preference in UAC you will be guaranteed admission into that course at the University of Sydney.
+Many of our courses have Guaranteed Entry, meaning if meet the selection rank of that course and have us as your first preference in UAC you will be guaranteed admission into that course at the University of Sydney.

 Some degrees are flexible in letting you choose subjects; others are more structured.
 For most of our degrees, you will complete at least one major.
 A major means that you have studied a certain amount and combination of units of study in a particular area.